Ever since their discovery in India, diamonds have been revered for their beauty and rarity.

+Eventually diamond jewelry became prominent pieces in royal jewelry collections across the globe.
+As a result, some of the most famous diamond owners are also some of the most influential historical figures.
 Here’s a list of the most famous diamond owners, some because of who they are, some because of the diamond they possessed.

 The Hapsburg Family

-British Royal Family
+The British Royal Family

-At 45.52 carats, this deep blue diamond was first owned by Louis XIV of France but lost in 1792 during the French Revolution.
-It then re-surfaced in 1812 and received its name from then owner, Henry Thomas Hope.
+At 45.52 carats, this deep blue cushion cut, Type llb diamond was found in India and was originally owned by Louis XIV of France.
+Lost in 1792 during the French Revolution, it re-surfaced in 1812 and received its name from then owner, Henry Thomas Hope.

 Eventually it was passed to famous jeweler Harry Winston, who later generously donated it to the Smithsonian where it resides today.